Finschia/finschia-sdk/x/ibc/spec/README.md

 ## Implementation Details

-As stated above, the IBC implementation on the Cosmos SDK introduces some changes to the general specification, in order to avoid code duplication and to take advantage of the SDK architectural components such as the transaction routing through `Handlers`.
+As stated above, the IBC implementation on the LFB SDK introduces some changes to the general specification, in order to avoid code duplication and to take advantage of the SDK architectural components such as the transaction routing through `Handlers`.